Skip to main content

 </section>

 Cross-references are easy, since that is a key reason for having a highly structured document.
-Here is a useful feature if you elect to use it.
-Any <xref> will “know” what it points to, so you can let it provide the “naming” part of the cross-reference text.
-You can turn this on globally with the command-line parameter autoname set to 'yes'.
-If you do that, you will see most of the names in this document doubled, since the names are written into the source already in most places outside of this section.
+Here is a useful feature.
+Any <xref> will “know” what it points to, so you can let it provide the “type name” part of the cross-reference text, such as “Theorem” or “Section”.
+You control this document-wide with the @text attribute of the <cross-references> element in your <docinfo>.
+The value type-global—the default, and what this article uses—supplies the type name automatically, so there is no need to write it into your source.

-Moreover, the names themselves will change with the use of the one language dependent file.
-And another bonus is that with an autoname, you automatically get a non-breaking space between the name and the reference.
-The autoname switch makes no sense for “provisional” cross-references, since there is no information about what they point to.
+Moreover, the names themselves will change with the use of the one language-dependent file.
+And another bonus is that with an automatic type name, you get a non-breaking space between the name and the reference.
+A type name makes no sense for “provisional” cross-references, since there is no information about what they point to.

-If you set the autonaming behavior globally, or accept the default behavior, there will still be instances where you want to override that choice.
-Simple: just say text="type-global" or text="global" as part of the xref.
-Each example below should look the same each time this article is processed, no matter how the global autoname is set.
+Whatever document-wide default you set with <cross-references>, there will still be instances where you want to override that choice.
+Simple: just say text="type-global" or text="global" as part of the <xref>.
+Each example below should look the same each time this article is processed, no matter the document-wide <cross-references> setting.

 Suppose you want to reference two theorems, so you might want to say something like “Theorems 4.6 and 5.2.”
-With global autonaming on, you can override the first Theorem by providing the content Theorems on the first xref and text="global" on the second xref.
-(With global autonaming off, you will also get what you want/expect.)
-Here is the test, which should look correct no matter what the global switch is: Sections 20 and 21.
+With type names shown (the default), you can override the first Theorem by providing the content Theorems on the first xref and text="global" on the second xref.
+(With type names suppressed, you will also get what you want/expect.)
+Here is the test, which should look correct no matter the document-wide setting: Sections 21 and 22.
 (But notice that it is up to you to be certain the types of these targets do not change without you changing the content of the first xref.
 The “author-tools” mode and careful choices of xml:id strings can help avoid this trap.)

 If you set the value of @text to title, then the title you assigned to the theorem will be used as the link for a cross-reference.
 Here is a the final example, which refers to a fundamental theorem by name The Fundamental Theorem of Calculus.

 Cross-references to exercises with hard-coded numbers should respect the supplied number.
-Exercise 38.42a should reference problem 42a.
+Exercise 44.42a should reference problem 42a.

 Here we form a list to test pointing at various structures.
 Each of the following should open a knowl in the HTML version, otherwise it will be a traditional hyperlink (if possible).
 Note that if a knowl opens, there will always be an “in-context” link which will take you to the actual location, should you have wished instead to just go there.